पितृ ऋण (Pitru Runa) Explained: Causes, Family Signs, and Dharmic Paths to Healing

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-Practical steps include documenting family oral histories, expressing gratitude to parents and elders, and supporting the education and health of children.
-Additional acts like offering food or assistance in the name of ancestors, planting trees, supporting community kitchens, and sponsoring healthcare camps are also encouraged.
+Suggested steps include documenting family oral histories, expressing gratitude to parents and elders, supporting children’s education and health, and offering food or assistance to those in need in the name of ancestors.
+The article also mentions planting trees, community kitchens, healthcare camps, open dialogue, mentoring, and counseling where needed.